 Highlights:

-• Take a boat ride or try water sports on Lake Avándaro.
+• Take a boat ride or enjoy water sports on Lake Avándaro

-• Hike to Velo de Novia waterfall for a scenic view.
+• Visit the scenic Velo de Novia waterfall

 Huasca de Ocampo